Toward Trustworthy Neural Program Synthesis: The importance of trust

 Our high-level approach has a neural network propose candidate program solutions and independently propose predicates that correct solutions should satisfy, known as \textbf{specifications} (`specs', Fig.~\ref{fig:overview}).
 We consider two kinds of specs: (1) input-output test cases, and (2) test harnesses specifying logical relations between inputs and outputs, also known as \emph{functional specifications}~\citep{lezama2008program}.
-In general, a spec can be any formally verifiable property.
-We check each program against each spec, and we learn to use the results of this checking to predict if the system knows how to solve the problem at all, and if so, which program(s) are probably the right solution.
+In general, a spec can be any mechanically checkable property.
+We check the programs against the specs, and learn to use this checking to predict if the system knows how to solve the problem at all, and if so, which program(s) are probably the right solution.
 Intuitively, we ask the language model to `check its work' by generating specs.
-We call our approach \system{}, short for `Specification Synthesizer', because in addition to synthesizing programs, it synthesizes specifications.
+We call our approach \system{}, short for `Specification Synthesizer', because in addition to synthesizing programs, it synthesizes specs.